 - Cool completely.
 The good news is your kitchen will smell like a bakery while this lemon loaf is baking.
 The bad news is you’ll have to wait for it to cool before you can drizzle on the vanilla glaze.
 If you pour the glaze on top of a warm cake it will slide right off the sides.
 It’s not pretty.
 Take it from me and hold off for the cake to cool completely.
 I give you permission to take a nap while you wait.

 Did you know that a good pound cake actually tastes better the next day?
 For reals.
-Store it tightly covered at room temperature and the cake will stay moist for up to 4 days.
+Store it tightly covered at room temperature and the cake will stay moist for up to 3 days.
 To freeze the cake, I recommend doing so before adding the glaze.
 Wrap the whole cake, or separate slices, in a layer of plastic wrap followed by a layer of aluminum foil.
-Store flat in the freezer for up to three months.
-To defrost the cake, let it sit out at room temperature for about an hour.
-I’m always here for a vanilla glaze but if you are going for more of a breakfast type treat, skip the glaze and enjoy a slice with your morning coffee or tea.
+Store flat in the freezer for up to two months.
+To defrost the cake, let it sit out at room temperature.
+I’m always here for a vanilla glaze but if you are going for more of a breakfast type treat, skip the glaze and enjoy a slice with a cup of coffee or tea.

 A super moist lemon blueberry pound cake bursting with fresh, juicy blueberries and drizzled with a sweet vanilla glaze.
 Perfect for breakfast and dessert!